AlphaPiece/TypingRobot/README.md

 ![Intro Image](https://user-images.githubusercontent.com/30487160/72862592-be635600-3c9b-11ea-9d65-69ffec10dbd8.png)

-A robot called tybot that helps you practice typing.
+A robot called "tybot" that helps you practice typing.

 This is a typing software for programmers.
 It will generate random printable ascii character strings, like
 ```